History of Tulsi Gabbard in Timeline

 In 2015, Tulsi Gabbard, along with 47 other Democrats, expressed support for increased border security and voted with Republicans for vetting of Iraqi and Syrian refugees.

-In February 2016, Congress passed Talia's Law, which Tulsi Gabbard introduced.
+In February 2016, Congress passed Talia's Law, which was introduced by Gabbard.

-February 28, 2016: Resignation as DNC vice chair to endorse Bernie Sanders
+February 28, 2016: Resignation as DNC Vice Chair and Endorsement of Bernie Sanders

 On February 28, 2016, Tulsi Gabbard resigned as DNC vice chair to endorse Bernie Sanders for president.

-In December 2016, Talia's Law, introduced by Tulsi Gabbard, was signed into law.
+In December 2016, Talia's Law, which aims to prevent child abuse, was signed into law.

-In December 2016, the bill co-sponsored by Tulsi Gabbard with Senator Hirono to award the Congressional Gold Medal to Filipino and Filipino American veterans of World War II was signed into law by President Obama.
+In December 2016, a bill co-sponsored by Gabbard to award the Congressional Gold Medal to Filipino and Filipino American veterans of World War II was signed into law by President Obama.

 2016: Resigned from DNC to endorse Bernie Sanders

-In 2016, Tulsi Gabbard resigned from the Democratic National Committee (DNC) to endorse Bernie Sanders for the 2016 Democratic presidential nomination.
+In 2016, Tulsi Gabbard resigned as vice-chair of the Democratic National Committee (DNC) to endorse Bernie Sanders for the 2016 Democratic presidential nomination.

-In 2016, Tulsi Gabbard supported the Standing Rock Sioux Tribe against the construction of the Dakota Access Pipeline, co-signing a letter requesting the Obama administration to address the tribal concerns about the project.
+In 2016, Tulsi Gabbard supported the Standing Rock Sioux Tribe against the construction of the controversial Dakota Access Pipeline, co-signing a letter requesting the Obama administration address the tribe's concerns about the project.

 2016: Vote Against GMO-Labeling Bill

-In 2016, Tulsi Gabbard voted against a GMO-labeling bill, stating it was too weak.
+In 2016, Tulsi Gabbard voted against a GMO-labeling bill she said was too weak, while expressing support for clear GMO labeling.

-In 2016, Tulsi Gabbard was re-elected to Congress with 81.2% of the vote, defeating Republican Angela Kaaihue.
+In the 2016 election, Tulsi Gabbard was reelected to the U.S. House of Representatives, defeating Republican Angela Kaaihue.

 January 2017: Fact-finding mission to Syria and Lebanon

-In January 2017, Tulsi Gabbard went on a one-week "fact-finding mission" to Syria and Lebanon, meeting with political and religious leaders and Bashar al-Assad.
+In January 2017, Tulsi Gabbard went on a one-week "fact-finding mission" to Syria and Lebanon, during which she met various political and religious leaders from both countries–and also had two unplanned meetings with then-Syrian-president Bashar al-Assad.

-After a 2017 visit to Syria, Tulsi Gabbard expressed her view that there is no difference between "moderate" rebels and al-Qaeda or ISIS, stating they are all the same.
+After a 2017 visit to Syria, Tulsi Gabbard wrote, "There is no difference between "moderate" rebels and al-Qaeda (al-Nusra) or ISIS—they are all the same.
+This is a war between terrorists under the command of groups like ISIS and al-Qaeda and the Syrian government."

-In 2017, Tulsi Gabbard discussed her trip to Syria with former Congressman Dennis Kucinich, stating he arranged the meetings.
-She clarified that the trip had been cleared by House Ethics and that she informed the Trump administration upon her return.
+In 2017, Tulsi Gabbard addressed concerns regarding her trip to Syria with former Congressman Dennis Kucinich, stating that he arranged the meetings, and she denied knowledge of extremist remarks made by Grand Mufti Ahmad Badreddin Hassoun, also clarifying that her trip had been cleared by House Ethics.

 2017: Introduction of the Off Fossil Fuels (OFF) Act

-In 2017, Tulsi Gabbard introduced the Off Fossil Fuels (OFF) Act, with the goal of transitioning the United States to 100% clean energy by 2035.
+In 2017, Tulsi Gabbard introduced the Off Fossil Fuels (OFF) Act, which aimed for a transition to 100% clean energy by 2035.

 2017: Introduction of Stop Arming Terrorists Act